 Completing upper secondary education is now considered the norm in most developed countries.
-In 22 of 26 OECD countries and all partner countries with comparable data, first-time upper secondary graduation rates exceed 70%.
-However, not all students graduate at the typical age, i.e. between the ages of 17 and 20.
+In 21 of 28 countries with comparable data, first-time upper secondary graduation rates exceed 75%.
+However, not all students do so at the typical age of graduation, i.e. between the ages of 17 and 20.
 The reasons vary: Some countries, for example, offer a range of second chance or adult education programmes.
 In the Nordic countries, students can leave the education system relatively easily and re-enter at a later date: in Denmark, Finland, Iceland and Norway, first-time graduation rates for students older than 25 account for 10 percentage points or more.
+In Portugal, graduation rates in 2009 averaged 96% (34 percentage points higher than in 2008).
+More than one-third of these students were older than 25 thanks to New Opportunities, a programme introduced in 2005 to provide a second opportunity to individuals who left school early or are at risk of doing so, and to assist those who want to acquire further qualifications.

-Adults who can enter tertiary education after a period of work can raise their own human capital, improve the adaptability of the workforce to ongoing changes and help meet the demand for higher skills in the labour market.
-At tertiary level, where data are available for 21 countries, mature students have a high impact in Finland, Iceland, New Zealand, Sweden and Israel, where graduation rates for students aged over 30 account for a quarter or more of the total graduation rate.
+Adults who enter tertiary education after a period of work can raise their own human capital, improve the adaptability of the workforce to ongoing changes and help meet the demand for higher skills in the labour market.
+At tertiary level, where data are available for 23 countries, mature students have a high impact in Iceland, Israel, New Zealand, Sweden and Switzerland, where graduation rates for students aged over 30 account for a quarter or more of the total graduation rate.